Skip to content

 ASA DC Representative Bob Redding Discusses Data Access on ACRA Panel

-International Trade Commission Investigation of Certain Vehicle Parts and Components ASA DC Representative Bob Redding spoke today on a panel hosted by the American Car Rental Association (ACRA) to discuss the vehicle data access issue.
-Speaking before national car rental executives in a conference room in the U.S. Capitol, Redding shared ASA’s position on right…
+House Committees Schedule Markups on Key Automotive Legislation ASA DC Representative Bob Redding spoke today on a panel hosted by the American Car Rental Association (ACRA) to discuss the vehicle data access issue.
+Speaking before national car rental executives in a conference room in the U.S. Capitol, Redding shared ASA’s position on right to repair,…

 Read More